Five Common Mistakes Homeowners Make with Drain Cleaning in Richardson, TX

 Not Calling a Professional

 If you run into a situation with your drains where you don’t feel 100% confident, don’t try to be a hero.
-Call a professional at Dial One Johnson Plumbing, Heating & Air Conditioning.
+Call a professional at Dial One Johnson Plumbing, Cooling & Heating.
 It’s a much safer option than trying to fix a clog that you haven’t encountered before.
 A professional is also more experienced in knowing what safety to take while cleaning drains to ensure to the job is done safely.

 Some of the dangers of drain cleaning a line may not even be known by homeowners: